seanevd/katelyn-portfolio/src/content/projects/nasa.md

 ### Process

-We began **by talking to professionals in the women’s health space.** This, coupled with a survey and extensive secondary research into the current state, enriched our knowledge of the problem space. **We also worked to involve women in the community** through a co-design workshop, speed dating, desirability studies, and user testing.

 #### Background Research

 In order to get started, we need to identify long term resource availability and measure that against the needs across applications, including components to support the UI and a survey to assess existing knowledge and experience with design systems. **Resourcing and maintenance requirements long term would influence whether we built a custom library from the ground up or used an existing library and customized it to meet our needs.**